jameslzhu/jameslzhu.github.io/blog/Welcome file.md

-# Learning and Teaching
+# Learning
-I've had many people ask me:

-"How do I learn like you?"
+I've had many people ask me: "How do I learn like you?"

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTA4MDYzNTEyM119
+eyJoaXN0b3J5IjpbNDUzOTUzOTQ3XX0=
 -->